There you are! Finally. I’ve been waiting.

 Day to day life involves staying up too late, reading, researching stab wounds, and struggling to remember the difference between ‘effect’ and ‘affect’.
 She is the self-published author of over seven fantasy books, a writing coach, and the newsletter manager for Story Embers.

-Enlist in my ranks to be in the know, meet my alter ego, and receive free books by clicking here!
+Enlist in her ranks to be in the know, meet her alter ego, and receive a free book by clicking here!